cactuzhead/Advanced-Progress-Bars/docs/inline editing.md

 ## Gear Icon Colors
-You can change the color of the gear icon using the two colorpicker settings or select one of the Light & dark presets.
+You can change the color of the gear icon using the two colorpicker settings or select one of the light & dark presets.

 ## Step Size
 This is where you set the value you want to add or subtract when pressing the `+` and `-` buttons in every inline edit panel.